karlomedallo/posterfill/README.md

 # Posterfill

-The <code><video></code> element defines a [single poster attribute,](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-video-element.html#attr-video-poster) this library forks Picturefill to supply responsive poster attributes.
+The `<video>` element defines a [single poster attribute,](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-video-element.html#attr-video-poster) this library forks Picturefill to supply responsive poster attributes.

 **Note:** Picturefill works best in browsers that support CSS3 media queries.
 It includes (externally) the [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) which makes matchMedia work in `media-query`-supporting browsers that don't have `matchMedia`, or at least allows media types to be tested in most any browser. `matchMedia` and the `matchMedia` polyfill are not required for `picturefill` to work, but they are required to support the `media` attributes on `picture` `source` elements.